data61/anonlink-entity-service/docs/concepts.rst

 ------

-It is important that participating organisations agree on how personally identifiable information is hashed to create the :ref:`clks <cryptographic-longterm-keys>` that are matched together.
-We call the configuration of how to create CLKs a linkage schema.
-The organisations agree on the schema configuration to ensure their CLKs are comparable.
+It is important that participating organisations agree on how personally identifiable information is processed to create the :ref:`clks <cryptographic-longterm-keys>`.
+We call the configuration for creating CLKs a *linkage schema*.
+The organisations have to agree on a schema to ensure their CLKs are comparable.

-The linkage schema is documented in `clkhash <http://clkhash.readthedocs.io/en/latest/schema.html>`_ our reference implementation written in Python.
+The linkage schema is documented in `clkhash <http://clkhash.readthedocs.io/en/latest/schema.html>`_, our reference implementation written in Python.

 .. note::